dgroomes/my-software/README.md

   Nushell.
 Alternatively, I often use Postgres in Docker.
 But still.
 (Same is true of the Mongo functions but not sure how much I'll ever use Mongo again.)
 * [ ] Why isn't `enter_accept = true` working for Atuin?
 It has no effect.
-* [ ] Poetry completion isn't working...
+* [x] DONE Poetry completion isn't working...
 I've been here before
 * [x] DONE Completion isn't working for brew...
 We've [been here before](https://github.com/dgroomes/my-software/commit/15339d8e51b7649807669d508679b525feb9e7e5)